MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-sharepoint-subscription-edition.md

 For more information, see [Install SharePoint Server 2019](install-for-sharepoint-server-2019.md).

-## Installating SharePoint Server Subscription Edition on Windows Server with Desktop Experience
+## Installing SharePoint Server Subscription Edition on Windows Server with Desktop Experience

 1. Mount the ISO file to your test server by double-clicking on it, or by specifying it as a virtual drive in your virtual machine manager.
 2. Run the SharePoint prerequisite installer `prerequisiteinstaller.exe` on your test server.